giaespo/mostrojs/README.md

 debug: []
 }

-This system is very scalable, for example to coordinate 2 or more asynchronous calls, in order to do something only after receiving data from all, the mode of operation remains unchanged, the calbacks continue to only assert facts, while the rules of the system will take care of the application logic.
+This system is very scalable, for example to coordinate 2 or more asynchronous calls.
+ In order to do something only after receiving data from all, the way of do it remains unchanged, the calbacks continue to only assert facts, while the rules of the system will take care of the application logic.

 function callback1 (data1) {Engine.assertFact (data1)}

 BLRule = {
-left: [data data1]
+left: [data,data1]
 right: [BLAction1, BLAction2 ...]
 debug: []
 }